Was William Taft A Good President

 Taft's Personality and Leadership Style

 Taft's personality and leadership style played a significant role in shaping his presidency.
 He was a man of integrity and principle, but he was also cautious and deliberate.
-He lacked Roosevelt's ability to inspire and mobilize public opinion.
+In real terms, he lacked Roosevelt's ability to inspire and mobilize public opinion.
 His legalistic approach sometimes made him appear inflexible and out of touch with the political realities of the time.

 Trends and Latest Developments